apostrophecms/docs/docs/guide/relationships.md

 In the case of a relationship field, the `_id` of the connected doc is saved.
 Since that connected doc may change, the actual data will be fetched when the relationship is used so it is always up to date.
 :::

-## Connecting related docs in the interface
+## Creating relationships in the interface

-When someone creates or edits an article, the editor will now include a relationship field.
+Once a relationship field is added to the schema, the editor will now include a relationship field.
 They can type in the name of a topic or use the "Browse" button to view the full list of topics to choose.

 ![The topics relationship field](/images/relationship-autocomplete.png)

 ![The chooser interface for the topics relationship field](/images/relationship-chooser.png)

-## Limiting the number of connected docs
+## Limiting the number of relationships

 Sometimes a doc should only connect to one other doc through a relationship field.
 Other times you may want to require a minimum number of relationships.
 Both can be achieved using the `min` and `max` settings on relationship fields.